pelithne/appservice-to-containerapp/exercise3.md

   --additional-latency-in-milliseconds 0
 ```

 Add Private Link Origin for Container App.
-We need the internal FQDN for the app (internal ingress already set):
+We need the internal FQDN for the app and we also need the ID of the container app.
 ```bash
 APP_INTERNAL_FQDN=$(az containerapp show -n "$APP_NAME" -g "$RESOURCE_GROUP" --query properties.configuration.ingress.fqdn -o tsv)
 echo $APP_INTERNAL_FQDN